Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 Conclusion

-Supporting a child with ADHD isn’t about trying to change their natural tendencies but rather about providing tools and environments that help them succeed.
-The right combination of toys, games, and activities can help kids with ADHD develop essential skills while honoring their unique way of experiencing the world.
+Supporting a child with ADHD isn’t about changing their natural tendencies but providing tools and environments that help them succeed.
+The right combination of toys and activities can help kids develop essential skills while honoring their unique way of experiencing the world.

-About the Expert: Anne Barber is the founder of Reaware Outreach, a nonprofit organization providing psychotherapy to neurodivergent clients.
-Her organization focuses on breaking down socioeconomic barriers to accessing care, specializing in supporting individuals with various neurodivergent conditions.
+About the Expert: Anne Barber is the founder of Reaware Outreach, a nonprofit providing psychotherapy to neurodivergent clients and breaking down socioeconomic barriers to care.

-The information provided in this article is intended for general educational purposes only and should not be considered a substitute for individualized professional advice.
-Although not directly compensated for her input to this article, Ms. Barber receives indirect financial benefits from products purchased.
-Her opinions are her own and are not influenced by any financial incentives.
+The information in this article is for general educational purposes and not a substitute for professional advice.
+Anne Barber’s opinions are her own and not influenced by financial incentives.

 Share This